277 days ago

 | Total 5-day trip (per person) | ₹33,000 – 50,000 | ₹50,000 – 68,000 |

-- Important: Complete the Thailand Digital Arrival Card (TDAC) online at tdac.immigration.go.th BEFORE boarding — airlines check this at check-in and will deny boarding without it.
+- Regardless of which rule is active, you must complete the Thailand Digital Arrival Card (TDAC) online at tdac.immigration.go.th within 72 hours before boarding — airlines check this at check-in.

 Best Time to Visit